Questioning and the Spiritual Process

 And then there is what you feel inside.
 Maybe a deep frustration; a yearning; a sense of "This can't be it!?"; "There has to be more!"; "What is life all about!?" ...

 A long preamble and maybe you are all ready to stop reading.
 But, if you relate to anything here, you are not alone.
 Spirituality is a subject that has baffled, intrigued, seduced, challenged, and driven people to the edge of madness, probably ever since it first came about.
-It is for this reason that we wanted to devote our first open Q&A to this subject.
-More importantly, it is because spirituality is such a confounding subject, that we want our Q&A's focus to be on the questions themselves.

 The much beloved and renowned mythologist and master story teller, Joseph Campbell, called our spiritual journey the Hero's Journey.
 And, surely, no better word can apply than hero to describe any of us journeying through this human life.
 Nothing is certain, nothing is predictable, nothing is sure.
 Even if we do not think of ourselves on a spiritual journey, just being human means we are engaged in a heroic journey.